lammps/lammps/doc/src/fix_charge_regulation.rst

 page for more info.

-The :doc:`atom_style <atom_style>`, used must contain the charge property, for example, the style could be *charge* or *full*.
+The :doc:`atom_style <atom_style>`, used must contain the charge property and have per atom type masses, for example, the style could be *charge* or *full*.
 Only usable for 3D simulations.
 Atoms specified as free ions cannot be part of rigid bodies or molecules and cannot have bonding interactions.
 The scheme is limited to integer charges, any atoms with non-integer charges will not be considered by the fix.

 All interaction potentials used must be continuous, otherwise the MD integration and the particle exchange MC moves do not correspond to the